-DESIGNS ON LIFE by Judith Frankland
+DESIGNS ON LIFE

 It's good practice to be wary when someone declares that their careers in designing, painting, singing, writing novels, etc., began at the age of two, or in some cases just after entering the world!
 However, sometimes these claims are in fact true.
 I was two or three years old when I was introduced to fashion and design.
 Do I remember?
 Alas no, my dear Mama told me.
 I do however believe a seed was firmly planted for the future.